ISAITB/docs-tdl/source/handlers/index.rst

 specification.
 The components implementing these services are termed generally **handlers** and, depending on their purpose can be:

-* :ref:`introduction-concepts-messaging-handlers` implementing the GITB messaging web service API.
+* :ref:`introduction-concepts-messaging-handlers` implementing the GITB messaging service API [TODO].
-* :ref:`introduction-concepts-processing-handlers` implementing the GITB processing web service API.
+* :ref:`introduction-concepts-processing-handlers` implementing the GITB processing service API [TODO].
-* :ref:`introduction-concepts-validation-handlers` implementing the GITB validation web service API.
+* :ref:`introduction-concepts-validation-handlers` implementing the GITB validation service API [TODO].

-Another important distinction for handlers is whether they are embedded within the test bed software or remote.
+Another important distinction for handlers is whether they are embedded within the test bed software or external.
 Considering that handlers are typically used to extend the test bed for domain-specific operations, the norm is to externalise them as remotely callable services.
-Embedded handlers are defined for generic use cases that are frequently encountered in test cases but could also be implemented in case the GITB test bed is being reused at source code level by extending it for a specific domain.
+Embedded handlers are typically defined for generic and simple use cases that are frequently encountered in test cases.

 One thing that needs to be clear to test case authors is that the use of embedded handlers limits the portability of their test cases.
 Each embedded handler used needs to be implemented in exactly the same